Integrated Action Civics

 IACP "Double Bubble" model shows connection between historical investigation and informed action civics

 UCBHSSP leads the Integrated Action Civics Project, an insturctional approach that integrates civically-oriented project-based learning strategies with History-Social Studies curriculum.
-IACP was formed through a collaboration among the UC Berkeley History-Social Science Project (UCBHSSP), the Santa Clara COE and the San Mateo COE, along with a dedicated cohort of teacher leaders, to develop and pilot a powerful approach to the integration of civic engagement into any History-Social Science course curriculum.
+Formed through our collaboration with the Santa Clara and San Mateo County Offices of Education, along with a dedicated cohort of teacher leaders, we have developed, tested and shared this powerful approach to the integration of civic engagement into any History-Social Science, or other discipline, course curriculum.

 How is this approach different?